-WE will tackle the funding crisis for specialist services and ensure no woman is ever turned away from life saving services.
+Tackle the funding crisis for specialist services and ensure no woman is ever turned away from life-saving services.

-WE will ensure all local decision-makers receive adequate training about the gendered nature of violence against women and girls so that they understand the importance of specialist services that are for and led by women, including disabled women and BME women.
+Ensure all local decision-makers receive adequate training about the gendered nature of violence against women and girls so that they understand the importance of specialist services that are for, and led by, women, including disabled women and BAME women.